Words by Lula Criado

 Eunoia is a poetic experience that caught my attention because, on one hand, it helps us understand how the brain works and, maybe in the future it could be used to diagnosis brain illness.
 On the other hand, the viewer is metaphorically transported into Lisa Park’s invisible state of mind.
 You feel like a tourist visiting Lisa’s mind and seeing, literally, in a dish of water emotions such as sadness, hatred, anger, desire and happiness.

 In your latest interactive project Eunoia II you combine emotional states with wearable devices such as NeuroSky EEG (Emotiv).
 How did you come up with the idea to combine technology with emotions?

-I have always been interested in understanding myself, my emotion, and subconscious.
+I have always been interested in understanding myself, my emotion, and my subconscious.
 So in the past few years, I started experimenting with brainwave sensors as a vehicle for manifesting my inner states.
-One of my first interactive artwork that I created was done by using a heart-rate monitor.
+One of the first interactive artworks that I created was done by using a heart-rate monitor.
 And since I have to be the subject of my work, I have been doing performances lately with my interactive installation.

-What was the most difficult part of Eunoia II development?
+What was the most difficult part of Eunoia II’s development?